Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Upper bound of the spectral flow

-From now on, when we talk about $\tilde{\chi}\psi$ on $\tilde{Y}$, we will implicitly apply the untwisting (\ref{def_untwisting}) on it.
-On the other hand, when we regard some section on $\tilde{Y}$ as defined on $Y$, we will implicitly undo the untwisting.
+From now on, we will implicitly apply the untwisting (\ref{def_untwisting}) when working with $\tilde{\chi}\psi$ on $\tilde{Y}$.
+On the other hand, when we regard some section on $\tilde{Y}$ as being defined on $Y$, we will implicitly undo the untwisting.